hschwane/hschwane.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Hi, I am Hendrik.
-I enjoy learning, teaching and everything that rewards problem solving and creativity.
+I enjoy learning, teaching and activities that rewards problem solving and creativity -- like programming.
+Currently I study [Visual Computing at the University of Koblenz](https://www.uni-koblenz-landau.de/en/campus-koblenz/fb4/icv?set_language=en).

+Usually, I code in `C/C++` or `python`.
+I am most experienced with computer graphics, gpu programming and scientific simulation and visualization.

 Put your address / P.O. box / other info right below your picture.
 You can also disable any these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
 Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.